top of page

 Helpful Hints

 • Listen carefully to the question.
 Is it asking for the title of the book or the name of a character?
-Did the question ask for both a first and last name?
+Did the question ask for both a first and a last name?

-• If the question asks “What Battle character” any identifying name or title would be acceptable.
+• If the question asks “What Battle character?” any identifying name or title would be acceptable.

-• When giving a title, use the complete title as listed on our Battle Booklist, such as “THE SCIENCE OF BREAKABLE THINGS.”
-Just saying “Breakable Things” is not acceptable.
+• When giving a title, use the complete title as listed on our Battle Booklist, such as “ARLO FINCH IN THE VALLEY OF FIRE.”
+Just saying “Arlo Finch” is not acceptable.

 • We will not ask for more information if your answer is incomplete.
-However, be careful to not give so much information that part of your answer is wrong.
+However, be careful not to give so much information that part of your answer is wrong.

 TEAM MANAGER OVERVIEW

 As the team manager, it is your responsibility to register your team.
-Register online by midnight on Monday, January 29.
+Register online by midnight on Monday, December 8.
 Some schools have additional forms to be filled out, so also check with your principal, media staff, or school Battle Coordinator about what is required at your school.

 A person can act as a team manager for more than one team if they so choose.

-An important part of Battle of the Books is having fun as a team, and there are many ways to accomplish this regardless of how far your team goes in the battles.
+An important part of Battle of the Books is having fun as a team, and there are many ways to accomplish this regardless of how far your team goes in the Battles.

 We also encourage you and your team to watch MCTV's taping of the Championship Battle.